rocket-pool/RPIPs/tokenomics-explainers/004-rework-support.md

 ---

-[^1]: *initial specifications are listed for simplicity, but these values could be changed if necessary
+[^1]: Initial specifications are listed for simplicity, but these values could be changed if necessary